 A comprehensive prospecting program was carried out on the Central Canada property in June 2010.
 Extensive zones of shearing and carbonate-chlorite-sericite alteration with quartz veining were noted across the property.
 This prospecting program collected 21 new grab samples.
 Results ranged from below detection to a high of 39.6 g/t Au on a sample collected near the circa 1900 shaft that occurs on the property.
 Importantly, two samples of approximately 1 g/t Au (907 and 1070 ppb) were taken from a new showing 500 m northeast of the shaft.
 This showing consists of a northeast trending sericite carbonate shear with disseminated to semi-massive pyrite and arsenopyrite.

-In September 2010 TerraX conducted channel sampling on the Central Canada property; assay results are pending.
+In September 2010 TerraX conducted channel sampling on the Central Canada property, following up on assay results from prospecting undertaken at Central Canada in early 2010 that returned a grab sample of 39.6 g/t gold.